If you are a Chase credit card fan, you may be excited to learn that the bank has spiced up the Chase Slate brand with the card_name.

 Before you make a move based on these rates, make sure you have a plan to pay off your balance before the end of the promotional period to ensure you don’t face interest charges when that 18-month period is up.

-3. Chase Removed the Welcome Bonus For This Card But Is Offering an Alternative Perk
+3. Chase Removed the Welcome Offer For This Card But Is Offering an Alternative Perk

-Chase launched this card in 2021 with an underwhelming welcome bonus ($100 bonus if you spent at least $500 within the card within your first six months of membership).
+Chase launched this card in 2021 with an underwhelming welcome offer ($100 bonus if you spent at least $500 within the card within your first six months of membership).